aringlis/AFINO/index.md

-Welcome to this site for hosting the AFINO flare catalogue
+Welcome to the AFINO flare catalogue

 <table>
 <colgroup>